ryanjafari/ryanjafari.me/source/story.html.erb.markdown

 * Working with code is hard, working with people is harder.
 Getting better at the latter helps with the former.
 * Everyone you will ever meet knows something that you don't.
 * Force your team to negotiate their own conflicts: don't stick yourself in the middle.
+* Being a leader often means putting your feelings aside: "grinning-and-bearing" it for the greater good.

 ### Product